srkunze/xheap/README.rst

 - uses C implementation if available (i.e. fast)
 - object-oriented
 - no slowdown if you don't need more than a simple heap
-- removal available
+- removal possible
-- custom orders available
+- custom orders possible
 - works with Python2 and Python3

 Bad